MEET OUR ADVISORY COUNCIL.

 Doug is a senior leader within Deloitte’s Cyber Risk practice specializing in consulting for Fortune 500 companies, Federal Agencies, and State Governments.
 He has over 28 years of technical, operational, and leadership experience directing the U.S. Department of Defense’s (DoD’s) most complex global cybersecurity and intelligence operations.
 Doug has expertise in the areas of cyber threat intelligence and risk analytics, offensive and defensive cyber operations, cyber deception operations, directing large scale, global cybersecurity operation and fusion centers, vulnerability management, Internet of Things (IoT)/Industrial Control Systems (ICS) security and penetration testing, and leading cyber hunt, incident response, forensics, and red teams.

-Jim Routh is the Chief Security Officer and leads the Global Security function for Aetna.
-He is the Chair of the NH-ISAC Board.
+Jim Routh, formerly the Chief Security Officer for Aetna, is the Chair of the NH-ISAC Board.
 He serves as a member of the Advisory Board of the ClearSky Security Fund.
 He was formerly the Global Head of Application & Mobile Security for JP Morgan Chase.
 Prior to that he was the CISO for KPMG, DTCC and American Express.
 Jim is the winner of the 2017 Evanta Breakaway Leaders Award, 2016 Security Alliance Award for Innovation, 2016 ISE Luminary Leadership Award, the Northeast and the 2014 North American Information Security Executive of the Year for Healthcare, the 2009 BITS Leadership Award sponsored by the financial industry in collaboration with NIST and the Department of Treasury.

-John N. Stewart formed and leads Cisco’s Security and Trust Organization, which underscores the company’s commitment to address two of the most critical and top-of-mind issues for boardrooms and world leaders alike.
-Under Stewart’s leadership, the organization’s core missions include protecting Cisco’s public- and private-sector customers, enabling and ensuring Cisco Secure Development Lifecycle and Trustworthy Systems efforts across the company’s portfolio, and leadership in data protection and privacy, trust and assurance, and cybersecurity efforts with governments globally.
+John N. Stewart formed and led Cisco’s Security and Trust Organization.
+Under Stewart’s leadership, the organization’s core missions included protecting Cisco’s public- and private-sector customers, enabling and ensuring Cisco Secure Development Lifecycle and Trustworthy Systems efforts across the company’s portfolio, and leadership in data protection and privacy, trust and assurance, and cybersecurity efforts with governments globally.
 He is a Board Director for ReFirm Labs and SpyCloudß, special advisor to the Board of Directors for Focal Point, RedSeal, and NSX, llc.
 (LSE: NSX) and is on the Syracuse University’s College of Engineering Dean’s Leadership Council.

 Eli Sugarman is a Program Officer at the William and Flora Hewlett Foundation.
 He manages the Cyber Initiative, a ten-year, $130 million grant-making effort that aims to build a more robust cybersecurity field and improve policy-making.
 Previously, he was a consultant and strategist to private sector and nonprofit leaders.
 From 2009 to 2014, Eli was senior director at an emerging markets advisory firm based in Washington, D.C., where he provided strategic counsel on international policy, regulatory, and business matters to clients globally.
 He has served as a foreign affairs officer at the U.S. Department of State, where he focused on international security issues.